tcplugins/tcWebHooksTemplates/readme.md

-# tcWebHooksTemplates - A collection of WebHook Templates for the tcWebHooks TeamCity plugin
+# tcWebHooksTemplates - A collection of TeamCity WebHook Templates for the tcWebHooks plugin

+The [tcWebHooks plugin](https://github.com/tcplugins/tcWebHooks) is a TeamCity plugin which adds outgoing webhook support to TeamCity.
+One of the features of tcWebHooks is [WebHook Template](https://github.com/tcplugins/tcWebHooks/wiki/WebHook-Templates-:-An-Introduction) support.

 This GitHub repository is a place to share and discover WebHook Templates.
 This allows the following benefits: